arenaxr/arena-docs/content/examples.md

 ### Program

 ARENA remote runtime,Python or WebAssembly (WASM).
+For reference, a list of [all program attributes](/content/schemas/message/arena-program#program-data-attributes)

 ### Scene Option

-ARENA Scene Options
+ARENA Scene Options.
+For reference, a list of [all scene options](/content/schemas/message/scene-options#scene-options-attributes)

 ### Environment Setting

 A-Frame Environment presets.
-More properties at <a href='https://github.com/supermedium/aframe-environment-component'>https://github.com/supermedium/aframe-environment-component</a>.
+More properties at repo [supermedium/aframe-environment-component](https://github.com/supermedium/aframe-environment-component#readme).

 ### Renderer Setting

 These settings are fed into three.js WebGLRenderer properties.
+For reference, a list of [all renderer settings](/content/schemas/message/renderer-settings#renderer-settings-attributes)

 ### Post-Processing Effect

 These effects are enabled in desktop and XR views.
+For reference, a list of [all post-processing effects](/content/schemas/message/post-processing#post-processing-effects-attributes)

 <!-- image links -->
 <!--Ideally, create new images and store them in /assets/img/examples/objects/, /assets/img/examples/attributes/, etc... -->